Overnight storms move through Baton Rouge, surrounding areas

 Preparing for a tornado includes gathering in a safe, window-less area in one's home and keeping items such as a battery-powered radio, flashlight, first-aid kit, and any necessary medications on hand.

+A Flash Flood Warning was issued for parts of Orleans, Jefferson, St. Charles until 6:45 a.m.

-Mississippi also withstood severe rainfall, an overnight Tornado Warning was issued in Wilkinson County, though no damage was reported as of 4:30 a.m., Thursday.
+Mississippi also withstood severe rainfall with an overnight Tornado Warning issued in Wilkinson County, though no damage was reported as of 4:30 a.m., Thursday.

 Residents in Woodville also reported torrential rainfall.